Papa Loved Mama: Background and production

-Garth provided the following background information on the song in the CD booklet liner notes from The Hits:
+Brooks provided the following background information on the song in the CD booklet liner notes from The Hits:

 "This song is just total fun at a chaotic pace.
 Kim Williams and I were writing this song in the studio.
 We had just finished the Ropin' the Wind album, with the tenth cut being 'Walking After Midnight.'
 We had one session left over with no songs whatsoever.
 I asked Allen if I could do something screwy by playing this 'Papa Loved Mama' song.
 Kim Williams came in and we wrote the bridge right before we cut it.
 After we cut it, we knew that it had to make the album.
 'Walking After Midnight' then moved to The Chase, and 'Papa Loved Mama' was placed on Ropin' the Wind.
 Kim Williams might be one of the most talented writers I have ever worked with simply because he can sneak so many things in on you as a listener and he does it with this big smile on his face.
 Be it as a co-writer or just a friend, I hope I see that smile the rest of my life... good guy."